 How Much Does ASCAP Cost?

-ASCAP has a one-time Membership fee of $50.00.
+ASCAP has a one-time Membership fee of $50.00 for a writer or publisher ($100 for both).
 This can seem expensive for some and trust me, I understand.
 You’ve already spent money on your recording time, recording studio gear as well other things, and here comes another fee or expensive you have to pay.
 It seems like everyone wants your money at this point.

-In my opinion, the $50.00 fee is worth every penny spent and they offer some great benefits.
-Oh, and $50.00 is a tax write-off if you have your business set up correctly and have a good tax professional in your corner.
+In my opinion, the fee is worth every penny spent and they offer some great benefits.
+Oh, and $50.00 (or $100) is a tax write-off if you have your business set up correctly and have a good tax professional in your corner.